-The six tables in this section provide various data about program activity and program participants.
+The six tables in this section provide historical data about program activity and program participants, as well as preliminary data on 2004 participants in the program.
 Table 1 shows the number of participants, total amount of loans received and the average loan amount received for each year since the property tax deferral loan program was instituted in 1986.
-Since the program's inception 5,492 loans have been issued for \$8.6 million.
-Further, the average loan amount has increased by 84% between 1986 and 2002.
+Since the program's inception 5,838 loans have been issued for over \$9.3 million.
+Further, the average loan amount has increased by 88% between 1986 and 2004.